-Although best practice is to define where a hyperlink opens per link, you can use javascript to determine how external links work per page or even sitewide.
+Although best practice is to define individually where a hyperlink opens per link, you can use javascript to determine how external links work per page or even site-wide.

-For instance, on my Tumblr-based portfolio site, I do not have specific control in my navigation to decide if links open in the same tab or a new tab.
-So, I added a javascript function to force all external links on my site to open in a new tab.
+For instance, on my Tumblr-based portfolio site, I do not have specific control in my navigation to decide if included navigation links open in the same browser window or if they open in a new tab.
+To give myself more control, and to ensure that all external links opened in new browser tabs, I added a javascript function that forces all external links on my site to open in a new tab.

 <script>